-I have fair skin (it’s the Swedish) so this combo works perfect for me: 1/4 cup arrowroot, 4 TB cocoa powder, 1/4 tsp EACH nutmeg and ginger (if you have more of an olive skin complexion you may need more), 1/2-1 tsp cinnamon, 2 tsp Bentonite Clay, 10 drops of liquid vitamin E, 10-12 drops of lavender essential oil (or another favorite skin-safe essential oil).
+I have fair skin (it’s the Swedish) so this combo works perfect for me: 1/4 cup arrowroot, 2-4 TB cocoa powder (depending on time of year and brand), 1/4 tsp EACH nutmeg and ginger (if you have more of an olive skin complexion you may need more), 1/2-1 tsp cinnamon, 2 tsp Bentonite Clay, 10 drops of liquid vitamin E, 10-12 drops of lavender essential oil (or another favorite skin-safe essential oil).

 Mix all your ingredients in the bowl, starting with the arrowroot as your base.
-Add each ingredient.
+Add each ingredient--adding the cocoa powder slowly, one tablespoon at a time until you reach the shade desired.
 Whisk together.